2026 Market Outlook for Real Estate Investors Using DSCR Loans

 These homes frequently become strong cash-flowing rentals.

 Lenders expect debt consolidation to be the primary use of equity funds in 2026.
+This often leads to:

 ✅ More motivated sellers